slohacks/attendee-application-back-end-2018/contributing.md

 # You can also use the pip3 command to insure that you get the python3 variants of the packages
 ```

 4. Install PostgreSQL onto your machine and setup your database.
-To do this follow this [guide](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04) from Digital Ocean.
+To do this follow this [guide](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04#create-a-database-and-database-user) from Digital Ocean.
 The section that is relevant is **Create Database and Database User**.
 *For Mac users*: Install homebrew if it's not already installed.
-The run these commands.
+Then run these commands.
 ```
 brew install postgresql
 brew services start postgresql createdb <username>
 psql
 ```
+Then follow the Digital Ocean [guide](https://www.digitalocean.com/community/tutorials/how-to-use-postgresql-with-your-django-application-on-ubuntu-14-04#create-a-database-and-database-user)
 If you are on Ubuntu, the installation is included in the article so just follow that section
 5. Open the activate script of your virtual environment
 ```